Electron g-factor of valley states in realistic silicon quantum dots: Introduction

 \section{Introduction}

-Electronic $g$-factor arises as a direct consequence of the spin-orbit coupling (SOC); while relativistic in origin, SOC can be considerably modified in solids due to the electron's quasiparticle nature and a non-trivial band structure, as well as a result of heterostructure confinement effects.
+Electronic $g$-factor arises as a direct consequence of the spin-orbit coupling (SOC); while relativistic in origin, SOC can be considerably modified in solids due to the electron's quasiparticle nature and a non-trivial band structure, as well as a result of heterostructure confinement effects (see, e.g. Ref.~\onlinecite{RashbaSheka-book1991}).
 The variations of $g$-factor (and more generally, a SOC) in heterostructures and compounds in externally applied electric or magnetic fields is at the basis of spintronics and has led to a multitude of exotic proposals, ranging from spin-transistors \cite{Datta1990} to topological insulators \cite{Hasan2010}.
 While the SOC interaction is often considered in novel materials, it turns out to be a non-negligible effect in silicon as well \cite{Jansen2012}.
 As silicon is recognized as a promising material for spin-based quantum computing \cite{Zwanenburg2013}, understanding the manifiestation and influence of SOC in real devices takes on increased importance.
-Particularly relevant are lateral quantum dots (QD) realized in silicon heterostructures confining few electrons, which allow electric gate control of the spin system \cite{Maune2012N,Yang2013NC,Xiao2014NC,Kim2014N,Kawakami2014Nn,Veldhorst2014Nn,Veldhorst2015N, VeldhorstRuskov2015PRB,Delft-experiment,UNSW-experiment-steps,Sandia-experiment}.
+Particularly relevant are lateral quantum dots (QD) realized in silicon heterostructures confining few electrons, which allow electric gate control of the spin system \cite{Maune2012N,Yang2013NC,Xiao2014NC,Kim2014N,Kawakami2014Nn,Veldhorst2014Nn,Veldhorst2015N, VeldhorstRuskov2015PRB,Delft-experiment,UNSW-experiment-steps,Sandia-experiment1,Grenoble-experiment-ESR-QD1,TanttuDzurak-experiment}.
 Silicon can be isotopically enriched to $^{28}$Si and chemically purified, (see, e.g. Ref.\cite{Itoh2014}), thus removing nuclear spin background as a major source of spin qubit dephasing.
-Thus, the $g$-factor's (weak) tunability with an applied electric field becomes an appreciable tool for qubit manipulation\cite{Kawakami2014Nn,Veldhorst2014Nn,VeldhorstRuskov2015PRB,Veldhorst2015N}.
+As a consequence of the increased qubit sensitivity to variations in resonance frequency, the $g$-factor's (weak) tunability with an applied electric field becomes an appreciable tool for qubit manipulation\cite{Kawakami2014Nn,Veldhorst2014Nn,VeldhorstRuskov2015PRB,Veldhorst2015N}.